 This page is part of a whole section about childhood cancer.

-How do different children respond?
+How do different children with cancer respond to chemotherapy?

 Nausea and vomiting are common problems during chemotherapy cycles.
 Nausea and vomiting can sometimes last for several days after the chemotherapy treatment stops.

-Anxiety about treatment can make vomiting worse
+Anxiety about cancer treatment can make vomiting worse

 Some children may become anxious before having chemotherapy and other treatments.
 This may cause vomiting before chemotherapy starts or may cause the vomiting to last longer after treatment.
 Some children can become so upset by clinic visits and treatments that even the smell of the clinic or hospital can make them feel ill enough to begin vomiting.